2024 Solar Incentives Guide for Wisconsin Rapids, WI - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of your solar system's cost.
+When someone says "solar incentives," you probably think of federal incentives first.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-After this, the percentage will decrease slightly each year until the end of the program in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+The new Clean Energy Credit extends until 2035.
+You can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The credit will then see a slight annual decrease until its expiration.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Wisconsin Rapids solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Wisconsin Rapids solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives